IntelLabs/hec-p-isa-tools/kerngen/README.md

 convention and the resulting p-ISA kernel is sent to `stdout`.

 ## Internals

+Under the `high_parser` directory is the core of the `kerngen` logic with the principal classes being `Parser` and `Generator`.
+For completeness, we take a quick look through the files.

+- `config.py` is a minor file primarily containing the `Config` class.
+The class itself is used as global singleton object to hold congiuration information of `kerngen`.
+It was introduced to not disturb the existing APIs while changing global behaviour i.e. a legacy mode.

-`Generator` responsible for dealing with the manifest file and loading appropriate kernel class.
+- `generators.py` contains the `Generator` class responsible for dealing with the manifest file and loading the appropriate kernel class.
+Instances of `Parser` have an instance of this class for a given manifest file.
+  Instances should be created using the factory class method `from_manifest` and providing the path to the manifest file and a `scheme`.
+  Although it is referred to as `scheme` it is fact just a key label to mapping of a collection of grouped kernels.
+  Lookup can then be performed using `get_kernel` given a valid kernel operation name.

-`Parser` responsible for parsing the input kernel language and creating the correct corresponding command objects for the interpreter to process.
+- `parser.py` contains `Parser` responsible for parsing the input kernel language and creating the correct corresponding command objects for the interpreter to process.

+- `pisa_operations.py`

+- `types.py`

 # Input kernel language